 What is a UV Sterilizer?

 Because algae, parasites, and bacteria are often difficult or impossible to view with the naked eye, it can be extremely difficult to control them.
+You cannot fight what you cannot see.
+Or can you?
 UV sterilizers target these microorganisms, altering their life cycles and limiting their reproductive capabilities in order to keep them under control.
 In simple terms, UV sterilizers work by passing tank water over an ultraviolet bulb – the UV light kills off the bacteria, algae and parasites in the water before returning it to the tank.
 In conjunction with a quality filtration system, UV sterilizers are an excellent way to help keep your reef tank clean.

 Benefits and Drawbacks

 The main benefit of a UV sterilizer is that it helps to keep nuisances like algae, parasites and bacteria under control in your tank.
-If you do not properly maintain your tank even a few algae cells or parasites can quickly reproduce and cause a major problem.
+If you do not properly maintain your tank, even a few algae cells or parasites can quickly reproduce and cause a major problem.
 UV sterilizers serve to eradicate these microorganisms, thus preventing them from reproducing.
 Most UV sterilizers can be hooked directly in to your aquarium filter, though stand-alone options are available.
 These units come in a variety of different sizes to accommodate all types of tanks and they also feature different flow rates to target either parasites or bacteria and algae.

 How to Use a UV Sterilizer

 There are two different types of UV sterilizer – in-line and hang-on.
 Hang-on UV sterilizers are stand-alone devices that can be mounted to the back of the aquarium and they are generally fed by a submerged powerhead.
 These models are fairly easy to install and simple to maintain – they are particularly well-suited to small aquariums.
 In-line UV sterilizers are installed directly in the main filtration system

 Additional Tips and Considerations